-A fifth development well, Well M-1009 is planned to be drilled and placed on stream in November 2023.
+A fifth development well, Well M-1009 is planned to be drilled and placed on-stream in August 2025.
 The well is situated between Wells M-1004 and M-1000.
-The well location is towards the south-east of the development wells, targeting a fault block south of the main field area.
+The well location is towards the south-east of the existing development wells, targeting a fault block south of the main field area.
 The current understanding is that the fault is not sealing due to the limited throw across the fault.
-The drilling location was selected based on the structural interpretation and bright amplitude response (Figure 6 and Figure 7).
+The drilling location was selected based on the structural interpretation and bright amplitude response (Figure 7 and Figure 8).

-Figure 6: Location Map, showing Amplitude Response at A2 Reservoir and Well Location
+Figure 7: Location Map, showing Amplitude Response at A2 Reservoir and Well Location